Copyright© Ute Grabowsky/photothek.net

 Economic situation Rich mineral deposits, poor business climate

 However, given that population growth stands at over three per cent, even good economic figures are not enough to bring about tangible improvements in the living conditions of the population at large.
 This will require public investment to be more closely aligned with the needs of local people and channelled transparently and sustainably into the expansion of infrastructure, education and health care, industry and cycle economy and sustainable agriculture.

 The most important economic sectors are agriculture and mining.
 The country has rich deposits of extractive and mineral resources, including cobalt, copper, zinc, silver, diamonds, germanium and uranium, and also what are often referred to as “conflict” minerals: tin, tantalum/coltan, tungsten and gold.
 International demand for coltan and cobalt in particular is very high, since they are used in the manufacture of mobile phones, laptops and electric cars.
-Some of the mineral resources, in particular the conflict minerals, are located in the conflict-ridden east of the Republic.
-Rebel groups, militias and also army units all have illegal mines under their control.
+Some of the mineral resources, in particular the conflict minerals, are located in the east of the republic which is affected by protracted conflicts.

-In order to ensure that the trade in commodities is conducted lawfully and that revenues are used transparently, the Congolese government has signed up to the Extractive Industries Transparency Initiative, EITI.
+In order to ensure that the trade in commodities is conducted lawfully and sustainably and that revenues are used transparently, the Congolese government has signed up to the Extractive Industries Transparency Initiative, EITI.
 In July 2014, the EITI accepted the DR Congo onto its list of compliant countries.
-A validation assessment found in 2019 that the country has made significant progress in implementing the EITI Standard.
+A validation assessment found in autumn 2022 that the country has made significant progress in implementing the EITI Standard.